yamaton/vscode-h2o/README.md

 ### Suggestions are too aggressive

-The completion provider uses the space character as a trigger.
-You can adjust VS Code's editor settings by disabling **Quick Suggestions** or **Suggest On Trigger Characters**.
+Set `shellCompletion.enableCompletion` to `false` to unregister this extension's completion provider and its space-character trigger while keeping hover available.

-These settings affect other language modes as well.
+To adjust suggestions from every provider instead, use VS Code's **Quick Suggestions** or **Suggest On Trigger Characters** editor settings.
+Those settings can affect other language modes and extensions.

 ## Known Limitations